Pulling in models of cell migration: Extensions to the pulling mechanism

 The mean-occupancy equation for this model is included as equation (\ref{SUPP-eq:pulling_2nd_1_PME}) in the supplementary material.
 Using the same method as we used to derive equation \eqref{eq:PDEpull} we obtain the following PDE for second-order type 1 multiple pulling:

 We note that the coefficient of the term associated with pairwise movement ($C^2$) is reduced in comparison to the simple pulling PDE.
 This is because there are now fewer single pulls occurring.
-We also have a new cubic term, $C^3$, which originates from moving triplets of agents caused by double pull moves.
+There is also an additional cubic term, which is a consequence of the fact that triplets of agents can now move simultaneously in a double-pull move.

 For general $n^{\text{th}}$-order pulling we need parameters $w,w_1,....,w_{n-1}$.
 The mean-occupancy equations become very lengthy.
 The corresponding PDE for $n^{\text{th}}$-order pulling is included in Table \ref{Table:PDE_coefficients}.